BayAreaMetro/tm2py-utils/tm2py_utils/docs/summaries.md

 ## Comparing Multiple Runs

-To compare multiple model runs:
+To analyze multiple model runs:

 1. Generate summaries for each run in separate output directories:
    ```bash